-The MoE received GCF accreditation in 2015 and mobilised an estimated USD159 million climate funds from the GCF and co-financing institutions.
+The MoE received GCF accreditation in 2015 and mobilised an estimated \$ 159 million climate funds from the GCF and co-financing institutions.
 Rwanda also became a member of the NDC Partnership, a global initiative to help countries achieve their national climate commitments and ensure financial and technical assistance is delivered as efficiently as possible.
-Rwanda government should leverage the NDC Partnership and its achievements through the GCF to access additional international climate finance, continuing to seek opportunities with the funds listed in Table 3, and take note of current priorities in Table 4.
+The Government of Rwanda should leverage the NDC Partnership and its achievements through the GCF to access additional international climate finance, continuing to seek opportunities with the funds listed in Table 3, and take note of current priorities in Table 4.

 Though significant, the international climate funding flowing into Rwanda will not be sufficient to finance the revised GGCRS in full.
 Thus, it will be crucial for the government to secure domestic sources of revenue and leverage private capital for low carbon and adaptation activities.
-The extent to which key Rwandan ministries and FONERWA can forge partnerships with bi- and multi-lateral partners, the private sector and innovative finance providers will be a determining factor for the successful implementation of the revised GGCRS.
+The extent to which key Rwandan ministries and the Rwanda Green Fund can forge partnerships with bi- and multilateral partners, the private sector and innovative finance providers will be a determining factor for the successful implementation of the revised GGCRS.

-The government of Rwanda has also made significant progress in establishing sector-focused funds to stimulate entrepreneurship, SMME development and other private sector involvement in key green economy sectors and climate resilience building activities (such as the National Research and Innovation Fund, Agricultural Development Fund etc.).
+The Government of Rwanda has also made significant progress in establishing sectorfocused funds to stimulate entrepreneurship, SMME development and other private sector involvement in key green economy sectors and climate resilience building activities (such as the National Research and Innovation Fund, Agricultural Development Fund etc.).
 These fund opportunities are essential to encourage greater private sector and civil society participation in public development efforts, as well as to stimulate innovation from these actors toward advancing the GGCRS.

 Two further focus areas for increasing access to funding and effective spending will be improving the viability and bankability of projects prepared, as well as increasing the contributions Rwanda can offer through domestic revenue generation.
 The GGCRS must be used to support Environmental (and Climate Change) Fiscal Reform (EFR) to support operationalization of the Environment/Climate change budget statement.

 In addition, a range of domestic funding sources could be relevant within Rwanda.
-If legislation can explicitly ear-mark these for FONERWA and establish the necessary institutional and regulatory arrangements these could supplement domestic resources.
-These include environment-related user fees (e.g., National Park and conservation area entry fees), and tourism levies; international payments (such as debt-for-nature swaps); environmental taxes (carbon footprint off-setting fees, fossil fuel levies, mining and drilling fees, timber and logging fees); and a portion of other major and non-environmental taxes could be ear-marked for FONERWA in the national interest of mainstreaming green growth and climate resilience.
-These mechanisms would require strengthening coordination between MINECOFIN and FONERWA on the one hand and RDB and FONERWA on the other hand to leverage opportunities for scaling up public and private climate finance to among other things mobilize NDC resources for climate action.
+If legislation can explicitly ear-mark these for The Rwanda Green Fund and establish the necessary institutional and regulatory arrangements these could supplement domestic resources.
+These include environment-related user fees (e.g., National Park and conservation area entry fees), and tourism levies; international payments (such as debt-for-nature swaps); environmental taxes (carbon footprint off-setting fees, fossil fuel levies, mining and drilling fees, timber and logging fees); and a portion of other major and non-environmental taxes could be ear-marked for the Rwanda Green Fund in the national interest of mainstreaming green growth and climate resilience.

+These mechanisms would require strengthening coordination between MINECOFIN and the Rwanda Green Fund on the one hand and RDB and the Rwanda Green Fund on the other hand to leverage opportunities for scaling up public and private climate finance to among other things mobilize NDC resources for climate action.